zzzprojects/docs/eval-sql.net/pages/documentations/api.md

  - **SQLNET:** A CLR Type created by Eval SQL.NET library
  - **"::":** This is how you call static method in SQL CLR
  - **New:** A static method which creates a new instance of SQLNET Type
- - **ValueInt:** Sets a int value for a specific parameter name used in the expression
+ - **ValueInt:** Sets an int value for a specific parameter name used in the expression
- - **EvalInt:** Evaluates the expression and return a result of type INT
+ - **EvalInt:** Evaluates the expression and returns a result of type INT

 <div class="card-group">